openssl/openssl/INSTALL.md

 Do not use assembler code.

 This should be viewed as debugging/troubleshooting option rather than for production use.
-On some platforms a small amount of assembler code may still be used even with this option.
+On some platforms, a small amount of assembler code may still be used even with this option.

 ### no-async